lwimmer/rmbt-client/README.md

-rmbt-client -- RMBT measurement client in C
+rmbt-client - RMBT speed measurement client in C
 ===========

 For more information and the server code see also https://github.com/alladin-IT/open-rmbt